coupergateway/couper/docs/website/content/2.configuration/4.block/client_certificate.md

 > **mTLS:** stands for mutual TLS and will extend the normal handshake process with an additional request (client must present the certificate) and verification for the configured client certificate (CA).

-Configure a `ca_certificate` is the standard way to verify a client certificate but you can also provide the `leaf_certificate` which effectively is the client certificate.
+Configuring a `ca_certificate` is the standard way to verify a client certificate.
+But you can also provide the `leaf_certificate` which effectively is the client certificate.
 The server will verify the given client certificate byte by byte with the leaf one.
 A use-case would be that the CA has signed multiple client certificates and you want to limit the access to specific ones.